AfD's Björn Höcke: A 'fascist' wins election in Thuringia – DW – 09/01/2024

 AfD's Björn Höcke: A 'fascist' wins election in ThuringiaSeptember 1, 2024

-Björn Höcke's Alternative for Germany (AfD) has come out on top in Sunday's regional election.
-He spoke of a "historic victory" after exit polls put his party far ahead.
+Björn Höcke's Alternative for Germany (AfD) has come out on top in Sunday's regional election in the eastern state of Thuringia.
+Höcke spoke of a "historic victory" after exit polls put his party far ahead.

 "This fills me with so, so, so much pride and satisfaction," Höcke told his supporters in Thuringia's state capital, Erfurt.